Back to all blogs

 Does the colour of the pepper make a difference to symptoms?

 For many people, yes.
 Green peppers are unripe and contain higher levels of alkaloids and fermentable sugars, which often makes them harder to digest than the riper red, orange, or yellow varieties.
-If you find you only have mild symptoms, you may find that swapping green peppers for red ones, and ensuring they are thoroughly cooked and peeled, allows you to keep them in your diet.
+If you find you only have mild symptoms, you may find that swapping green peppers for red ones, and ensuring them are thoroughly cooked and peeled, allows you to keep them in your diet.

 How long do bell pepper intolerance symptoms last?